Finger pointing up

 The trend isn’t surprising given how our lives have changed in the last few years – circumstances that fraudsters have exploited through investment scams, parcel delivery-related phishing, and even cons hooked to the Covid vaccine.

-For victims of fraud, the moment of discovery can be fraught with emotions ranging from shock and anger to embarrassment and distress.
+For scam victims, the moment of discovery can be fraught with emotions ranging from shock and anger to embarrassment and distress.

 But that doesn’t have to be the end of it.